DC-analysis/dclab/docs/sec_getting_started.rst

     ds.config["filtering"]["area_um max"] = amax
     ds.apply_filter()  # this step is important!

-This will update the binary array ``ds.filter.all`` which can be used to extract the filtered data:
+This will update the binary, read-only array ``ds.filter.all`` which can be used to extract the filtered data:

 .. code-block:: python